felipebmaia/Space-X-Project/README.md

 # Space-X-Project

+Find the best way to estimate the total cost for launches, by predicting successful landings of the first stage of Rockets.

 ## Project background and context:

 The commercial space age is here, companies are making space travel affordable for everyone.
 There are major companies in segment, like Blue Origin, Virgin Galactic, and Space X. The current leader in this race seems to be the last one, and the reason behind that is the reusability of their first stage.
 Which reduces the cost of launch from a  minimum of 165 million to around 62 million per launch.